Module 3.1: What is Observability?

 Section titled “Part 3: The Observability Equation”3.1 Control Theory Origins

-Section titled “3.2 Software Observability”Applied to software, observability means: can you understand why your system is behaving the way it is, just by examining telemetry?
+Section titled “3.2 Software Observability”When applied to modern software engineering, observability translates to a very specific capability: can you understand exactly why your software system is behaving the way it is in production, solely by examining the telemetry it emits?

 |---|---|---|